AndrejMitrovic/dsequencer/readme.md

 ## Requirements

-DMD v2.066.1
+DMD v2.100.1

-Everything is included in `/bin`.
+All other DLL dependencies are included in `/bin`.

 Typically you would need to install the GTK+ runtime which includes the Cairo DLLs and a bunch of other dependencies.
-But it doesn't include the PortAudio / PortMidi DLLs.
+So everything is included in `/bin` for convenience.

 ## Building and Running

-Run or double-click `build.bat`.
+Run `build.bat`.
+It will build `bin/dsequencer.exe`.

 ## License